marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 The `order-processor` console app starts and manages the lifecycle of an order processing workflow that stores and retrieves data in a state store.
 The workflow consists of four workflow activities, or tasks:

 - `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow
-- `RequestApprovalActivity`: Requests approval for processing payment
+- `VerifyInventoryActivity`: Checks the state store to ensure that there is enough inventory for the purchase
-- `ReserveInventoryActivity`: Checks the state store to ensure that there is enough inventory for the purchase
+- `RequestApprovalActivity`: Requests approval for orders over a certain threshold
 - `ProcessPaymentActivity`: Processes and authorizes the payment
 - `UpdateInventoryActivity`: Removes the requested items from the state store and updates the store with the new remaining inventory value